 Our guts are balanced during our sleep.
 At night, we have a break from digestion and normal bodily functions which allows us to replenish and restore healthy gut flora.
 Additionally, cytokines, which are inflammatory agents in the body, are produced based on our circadian rhythm.
 When we have an abnormal or disrupted sleep cycle, their production is thrown off and thus the balance of our guts is adversely affected as well.
 On the flip side, having a healthy gut also promotes better, more restful sleep.
 So the two have a positively correlated symbiotic relationship!

-Take a daily probiotic and prebiotic supplement
+Take a daily probiotic supplement

 Do you monitor your gut health?